 • the 3rd Incident – an investigation that may recommend no action, suspension or expulsion.

-In cases of harm where any immediate medical attention is required the Procedure will promptly be upgraded to a Stage 3 Incident and be referred to Police.
+In cases of harm where immediate medical attention is required the Procedure will promptly be upgraded to a Stage 3 Incident and be referred to Police.

 The Board reserves the right to review this document as the need arises.